Forseti: Reception

 Jacob Grimm noted that if, as Adam of Bremen states, Fosite's sacred island was Heligoland, that would make him an ideal candidate for a deity known to both Frisians and Scandinavians, but that it is surprising he is never mentioned by Saxo Grammaticus.

 In modern culture

 The German neofolk band Forseti named itself after the god.

 In the 2002 Ensemble Studios game Age of Mythology, Forseti is one of 9 minor gods Norse players can worship.

-In the Cthulhu Mythos fictional universe, created by horror writer H.P.
-Lovecraft, Forseti is often implied to be a Norse representation of Cthulhu, the judge of the Outer Gods.